DataDog/apps/docs/en/programming-model.md

     - `features`: A list of the installed app's enabled features.
 - `dashboard`: Optional additional data returned when an IFrame or other feature occurs on a dashboard
   - `id`: The ID of the current dashboard
-  - `shareToken`: Public dashboard URL, if any
+  - `shareURL`: Public dashboard URL, if any
   - `timeframe`:
     - `start`: Start time in seconds since unix epoch
     - `end`: End time in seconds since unix epoch